-The Plan is placing reliance on an opinion letter dated August 1, 2013, received from the Internal Revenue Service (IRS) indicating that the Plan is qualified under Section 401 of the Internal Revenue Code (IRC) and is therefore not subject to tax under current income tax law.
-The Plan has been restated since receiving that letter and has applied for, but not received, a new opinion letter on the restated Plan.
-However, the Plan administrator believes that the Plan is designed and is currently being operated in compliance with the applicable requirements of the IRC.
+The Plan is placing reliance on an opinion letter dated May 12, 2017, received from the Internal Revenue Service (IRS) indicating that the Plan is qualified under Section 401 of the Internal Revenue Code (IRC) and is therefore not subject to tax under current income tax law.
+The Plan administrator believes that the Plan is designed and is currently being operated in compliance with the applicable requirements of the IRC.